Hello, we are the Facebook company... You will have to send this message to

-Origins: This form of leg pull began its life on the Internet in December 1999 with the jape quoted above that targeted Hotmail.
+Origins: This form of leg pull began its life on the Internet in December 1999 with a jape that targeted users of the free Hotmail e-mail service.
 Even among dumb hoaxes, this one takes a prize.
 If Hotmail (or any other service) wanted to know whether subscribers were using their accounts, why would it gather that information by having those folks forward a message to other users of the same service?
 Wouldn't it make

 more sense to simply instruct them to reply to the message?

 Hotmail is owned by Microsoft and has 68 million users and more than a quarter-million new customers signing up every day.
 This popular service lets users send and receive e-mail for free from any computer connected to the Internet.
 Company officials say that contrary to the hoax's claim, it's not bogging down and is in fact in great health.

 According to the auto-response Hotmail has set up to answer queries about the supposed cancellation: "The message you've received is a hoax chain letter."